 A 4% increase in the price of a metro ticket does not drastically affect the budget of Chilean families.
-However, it does convey the message that such a level of inequality can be perpetuated as nothing will change the helplessness and passivity of the millions of poor who are excluded from society due to the economic model.
-This message was the catalyst for the social explosion.
+However, it does convey the message that such a level of inequality

-"From Chile to Lebanon, Protests Flare Over Wallet Issues - Pocketbook items have become the catalysts for popular fury across the globe in recent weeks", Declan Walsh and Max Fisher, New York Times, October 2019.
+&quot;From Chile to Lebanon, Protests Flare Over Wallet Issues - Pocketbook items have become the catalysts for popular fury across the globe in recent weeks", Declan Walsh and Max Fisher, New York Times, October 2019.
+"Trends in Nonviolent Resistance and State Response: Is Violence Towards Civilian-based Movements on the Rise?", Chenoweth E., Global responsibility to protect 9(1): 86-100, Jan.
+2017.